Research Integrity: Safety & Responsible Conduct of Research

 - Expedited or Exempt Reviews

-Human subjects research proposals submitted for expedited or exempt review have a 10-working day review time frame.
+Human subjects research proposals submitted for expedited or exempt review are reviewed in a timely manner.
 Allow 3-5 business days prior to the review for data entry and file preparations.
 It is the mission of the TTU IRB to operate efficiently throughout the review process to support the research efforts of the university.

-A list of regulationns, reports, documents and website links important to human subjects research as well as necessary forms and research examples can be found on the HRPP website.
+A list of regulations, reports, documents and website links important to human subjects research as well as necessary forms and research examples can be found on the HRPP website.

 Animal Care Services